ClaudioVarandas/lw-servers/README.md

 Or ask for the public link :)

-Upload the excel file : `http://localhost:89/options/ram`
+Upload the excel file : `http://localhost:89/backend/upload` , the data should on the first sheet.

 ### Github CI